WooMai/ftx-cahc/README.md

 We have a discord for developers and customer support.
 Please join our [Discord](https://discord.gg/RfYm9S8g).
 We also have a [Telegram group](https://t.me/ftxcoalition) with over 3000 people.

-## What's next?
-How do I make an app with this?

 ## What technologies are used

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
 If you still are in the wind,